fredmurakawa/42-fdf/README.md

 <h2>How to use?</h2>

-First of all, you have to clone the project with :
+Clone the project with :

         git clone https://github.com/fredmurakawa/42-fdf.git fdf